TokenySolutions/T-REX/demo/README.md

 - Wallet configuration is mandatory for backend functionality
 - Identity registration is required before asset transfers
 - Ensure Hardhat node is running throughout development
+- CUSTODIAL_PRIVATE_KEY is the same as in the hardhat script